zhenlab-ltri/TrackStim/README.md

 ### Running TrackStim
+1. Make sure Micro-Manager 1.4 is not already running
+2. Turn on the camera controller, and asi ms 2000 xy stage
-1. Open Micro-Manager 1.4
+3. Open Micro-Manager 1.4
-2. Choose the configuration file trackstim-mm1.4.23mac.cfg
+4. Choose the configuration file ```trackstim-mm1.4.23mac.cfg```
-3. Click on the group setting ```TrackStim```
+5. Click on the group setting ```TrackStim ```
-4. Click on the preset ```default```
+6. Click on the preset ```default```
-5. Click the "live" button on the left side of the Micro-Manager window
+7. Click the "live" button on the left side of the Micro-Manager window
-6. Open Micro-Manager 1.4 -> Plugins menu
+8. Open Micro-Manager 1.4 -> Plugins menu
-7. Choose TrackStim
+9. Choose TrackStim

 TODO
 - more detail